Getting your Trinity Audio player ready...

 What is up with her bratty behavior?

 Hellie could’ve outright disobeyed me and taken off again.
-But instead, she put us in this stalemate, communicating with me silently.
+But instead, she put us in a stalemate.

-I tasted her bloodlust.
-It was still with me—not as tangible.
-But it was there.
+In the silence, I tasted her bloodlust.
+It was still with me—not as tangible, but it was there.

-Although she’d eaten with me every day, and man, could she eat, it only had sustained her human side.
+It reminded me that although she’d eaten with me every day—and man, could she eat—our meals had only sustained her human side.

 The emptiness creeping into my stomach told me I wasn’t satiating her hellhound side.